anshuamit7/data_mart_project/docs/readme.md

 1. You should have laptop with minimum 4 GB of RAM, i3 and above (Better to have 8GB with i5).
 2. Local setup of spark.
 This is tricky so keep all things intact to work it properly.Download python 3.10.11 or higher
 3. PyCharm installed in the system.
 4. MySQL workbench should also be installed to the system.
-How to install:- https://youtu.be/JEbTIXd61kc
 5. GitHub account is good to have but not necessary.
 5. You should have AWS account.
 6. Understanding of spark,sql and python is required.